th7mo/th7mo.com/wikilink.md

 > [!IMPORTANT]
 > [[Markdown#Headings]] are not allowed to have wikilinks.
-> This is because wikilinks to headings that have wikilinks are difficult to handle.
+> This is because handling wikilinks to headings that have wikilinks is difficult.

 ## Link to a note
-A wikilink is the name of a note surrounded by double square brackets:
+A wikilink is created by enclosing the name of a note by double square brackets:
 ```md
 [[{name-of-note}]]
 ```